-For ten years I was blessed to be the teacher for the “Investigators Bible Class” at Beltway Park Church in Abilene, during which time I wrote the attached study sheets for use in class.
-You are welcome to print these for personal use, but please do not edit, revise, copy, distribute or otherwise republish without specific permission.-
+For over ten years I have taught the “Investigators Bible Class” at Beltway Park Church in Abilene – most of that at the south campus, but now at the north campus.
+These study sheets were written specifically for my class.
+You are welcome to print these for personal use, but please do not edit, revise, copy, distribute or otherwise republish without specific permission.

 Walking the Roman Road

 How can a person be saved?
 We are saved through faith in Christ, right?
 But what does that really mean?
 For that matter, what IS faith, and what does it look like in our everyday lives?
 Many Christians today are struggling with these questions.
 And these are the very questions Paul wanted to answer in the Book of Romans.

 We will consider what it really means to live by faith, and how to put that faith into practice.
 We will find assurance from knowing that we have peace with God and that there is no condemnation for those in Christ Jesus; we will also learn what it means to offer ourselves as living sacrifices to God.

 - Introductions – Romans 1:1-17